EEE components for the European Service Module

 Orion’s first test flight came in December 2014 on a Delta IV Heavy vehicle that put the capsule (without ESA’s module) into a highly elliptical orbit that soon brought it back for splashdown in the Pacific ocean.

 Over 20 000 parts and components in the European Service Module need to be assembled – from electrical equipment to rocket engines, solar arrays, propellant tanks and life-support as well as hundreds of meters of cables.

 The first service module to go into space as part of the Orion spacecraft, the Flight Model or FM-1, will fly more than 64 000 km beyond the Moon and back.
 Thales Alenia Space Italy delivered the structure and assembly is underway at the site of Airbus Defence and Space (Airbus DS) in Bremen, Germany.

 — ESA Operations (@esaoperations) June 10, 2016

 Project Management Department Manager

 Israel Pedroche has been working in the space sector since 2001.
-Within the space sector he has been envolved in several space sector around the world.
+Within the space sector, he has been involved in several space sector projects around the world.

 This post is also available in: Spanish